What determines eye colour?

 How eye colour develops

-Eye colour develops during the first six months of a baby's life when pigment epithelial cells start to pump three pigments into the stroma.
+Did you know that the eye colour develops during the first six months of a baby's life?
 Eye colour is usually fully developed by the time a baby is one year old.

-2. Pheomelanin: This pigment is red/orange and is responsible for red hair, and is predominant in green and hazel eyes.
+2. Pheomelanin is a red/orange pigment and is responsible for red hair and is predominant in green and hazel eyes.

-3. Eumelanin: A black/brown pigment that exists in large quantities in dark eyes.
+3. Eumelanin is a black/brown pigment that exists in large quantities in dark eyes.
 This pigment determines hue saturation.

 While children can be born with completely different eye colours to their parents, a child will likely have brown eyes if both parents have brown eyes as this is a dominant eye colour.